-'Living evidence synthesis' is a relatively new approach to producing and maintaining these summaries.(2) The takeup of this approach accelerated during the COVID-19 pandemic and continues to accelerate now.
-As we return to with feature 6, artificial intelligence (AI) has enabled some of this acceleration, and can continue to do so if done safely and responsibly.
+'Living evidence synthesis' is a relatively new approach to producing and maintaining these summaries.(2) The takeup of this approach accelerated during the COVID-19 pandemic and continues to accelerate.
+Artificial intelligence (AI) has enabled some of this acceleration, and can continue to do so if done safely and responsibly.
+We revisit AI in feature 6.

 Groups of decision-makers are beginning to come together to identify shared priorities and to call for living evidence syntheses that address these priorities.
-We are seeing this happen among UN agencies and their member states (through the Global SDG Synthesis Coalition), central agencies of government (through the Four-country commission), and international-assistance providers (indirectly through their chief economists or directly through their chief scientists).
+We are seeing this happen among United Nations (UN) agencies and their member states (through the Global SDG Synthesis Coalition), central agencies of government (through the Four-country commission), and international-assistance providers (indirectly through their chief economists or directly through their chief scientists).
 We foresee this happening in other areas like climate solutions and health technologies and in regions across the Global South.
-As we return to in feature 4, hopefully soon will be gone the days when each organization separately commissioned or undertook its own rapidly outdated, often low-quality summaries, as well as when global-harmonization efforts are driven by a few domination institutions or by a few high-income countries.
+We hope the days will soon be gone when each organization separately commissioned or undertook its own rapidly outdated, often low-quality summaries, as well as when global-harmonization efforts are driven by a few dominant institutions or by a few high-income countries.
+We revisit this theme in feature 4.

 Groups of living evidence synthesis producers are now working collaboratively to meet the needs of decision-makers.
 Longstanding leaders in the evidence-synthesis field, like the Campbell Collaboration and Cochrane, have reorganized themselves to do so.
-The Alliance for Living Evidence (Alive) is testing a new collaborative model for doing so.
-Evidence Synthesis International could help to further accelerate these service-oriented collaborations.(3) Many groups are well positioned to share capacity in ways that ensure we achieve a distributed capacity for living evidence synthesis across low-, middle- and high income countries.
+The Alliance for Living Evidence (Alive) is testing a new collaborative model

+Evidence Synthesis International or another 'umbrella' body could help to further accelerate these service-oriented collaborations.(3) Many groups are well positioned to share capacity in ways that ensure we achieve a distributed capacity for living evidence synthesis across low-, middle- and high income countries.

 Early movers and thought leaders are emerging among funders.
-They can invest in evidence-synthesis infrastructure in its broadest sense, including: 1) demand-side engagement through existing intermediaries; 2) data sharing and reusing; 3) safe and responsible use of AI; 4) methods and process innovation (e.g., related to equity considerations, context specificities, and feedback loops to primary researchers); and 5) capacity sharing through existing platforms.
-They are well poised to bring together a broad coalition of funders to invest in evolving suites of living evidence syntheses in areas prioritized by decision-makers and to invest in ways to serve actionable insights for a diversity of decision-makers, sectors and geographies.
+For example, the Wellcome Trust has announced its intention to fund an evidence-synthesis infrastructure in its broadest sense, including: 1) demand-side engagement through existing intermediaries; 2) data sharing and reusing; 3) safe and responsible use of AI; 4) methods and process innovation (e.g., related to equity considerations, context specificities, and feedback loops to primary researchers); and 5) capacity sharing through existing platforms.
+Such organizations are well poised to bring together a broad coalition of funders to invest in evolving suites of living evidence syntheses in areas prioritized by decision-makers and to invest in ways to serve actionable insights for diverse decision-makers, sectors, regions, and languages.
 They are also well poised to make the case for sustained funding of national evidence-support systems.

 We have witnessed some other aspects of evidence support be undertaken through harmonized efforts globally.
 Step-change improvements in data analytics across broad areas of human development, in modeling of climate change, in evaluations of multilateral institutions, and in health guidance, among other advances, did not come about by chance.
-Whether implicit or explicit, the five elements of a collective-impact approach have been used to sustain what's going well and to prioritize and implement efforts to improve: 1) a common agenda (e.g., sustainable development goals or shared domestic priorities); 2) shared measurement systems and public reporting; 3) mutually reinforcing activities; 4) continuous communications; and 5) a strong and independent backbone function that supports the other four elements.(4)
+Whether implicit or explicit, the five elements of a collective-impact approach have been used to sustain what's going well - including in the transition to 'living' versions of many of these forms of evidence - and to prioritize and implement efforts to improve: 1) a common agenda (e.g., sustainable development goals or shared domestic priorities); 2) shared measurement systems and public reporting; 3) mutually reinforcing activities; 4) continuous communications; and 5) a strong and independent backbone function that supports the other four elements.(4)